Accounting / What Is a Money Purchase Pension Plan?

 • An employee may take loans from the account if authorized by the employer.

 A money purchase pension plan is a strong addition to a 401(k).
-It can be used in addition to profit sharing and along with other retirement plans — it’s up to the company to decide what it can afford and what is appropriate.
+It can be used in addition to profit sharing and other retirement plans — it’s up to the company to decide what it can afford and what is appropriate.

-You might consider offering a money purchase plan if you’re trying to keep a particular industry’s top talent.
-If you can withstand the additional administrative costs and contribution minimums, money purchase plans are worth considering for your benefits portfolio.
-We’re happy to discuss this plan and other options that may be appropriate for your company.
+You might consider offering a money purchase pension plan if you’re trying to keep a particular industry’s top talent.
+If you can withstand the additional administrative costs and contribution minimums, money purchase pension plans are worth considering for your benefits portfolio.

 Keep informed